 |A large leather haversack at the John Greenhow Store in Colonial Williamsburg|

 Eventually, women's pockets evolved into handbags carried by hand and men's haversacks gave way to wallets.
 But thanks to Miss Robin's informative lesson in pockets and haversacks, you and I now understand how eighteenth century women and men carried small items on their person throughout the day.

 Are you going through difficult times or know someone who is?
 Do you need encouragement to get through a tough situation?
 There's nothing like 25 true stories from people who have been in your shoes and succeeded.
-To purchase a copy of Cynthia's award-winning non-fiction anthology from Amazon, click here > God's Provision in Tough Times Available in paperback and Kindle.
+To purchase a copy from Amazon of the award-winning non-fiction anthology that Cynthia co-authored along with La-Tan Roland Murphy, click here > God's Provision in Tough Times Available in paperback and Kindle.